 For battery igniter models, set the energy selector switch to position OFF (2).
 The appliance is switched off.
+Setting door lock for storage / winter position 8500,8550 models,

 Release the locking mechanism of the door lock by pushing it in and moving to the front.
 If the door is shut in this position, a small gap is nevertheless kept open to prevent formation of mildew (Fig. 38-39).
 If the refrigerator is to be taken out of service for an extended period of time, close the onboard shut-off valve and the cylinder valve.